Member Organizations

 Investigation and Discipline

-ICPAB also established an I&D system for its members, which include registered auditors and certified public accountants.
-Any violations found by the Ethics Council, the Quality Control Committee or the Supervisory Board, the relevant files are submitted to the Disciplinary Council, notifying accordingly ICPAB’s Board.
-Disciplinary sanctions are outlined in Article 41 of the Independent Financial Audit Act of 2016, and chapter seven of ICPAB’s By-laws.
-ICPAB’s I&D system incorporates most of the requirements of the revised SMO 6.
-As of the date of the assessment, the only gap pertains to the composition of the disciplinary committee since it only includes professional accountants.
+In addition, the Institute of Certified Public Accountants in Bulgaria (ICPAB) has established an investigation and discipline system for its members, including both registered auditors and certified public accountants.
+Cases identified by the Ethics Council, the Quality Control Committee, or the Supervisory Board are referred to the Disciplinary Council, with notification to ICPAB’s Board.
+Disciplinary procedures and sanctions are defined in the Independent Financial Audit Act of 2016 and ICPAB’s by-laws.
+ICPAB reports that its system incorporates most of the requirements of SMO 6; however, a gap remains in relation to the composition of the disciplinary committee, which consists solely of professional accountants.

 Current Status: Partially Adopted